MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/6-introduction-to-quantum-algorithms.md

 other hand, the function $f(x)= x_{n-1}$, where $x_{n-1}$ is the last bit of
 $x$, is balanced.

-The task is to find out wether if a given black-box function $f(x)$ is constant or balanced with the least amount of calls possible.
+The task is to find out whether if a given black-box function $f(x)$ is constant or balanced with the least amount of calls possible.

 ### Classical solution